arianhit/TreeView/README.md

   * Program: The main class that contains the entry point to the application.
   * Node: The base class that all nodes inherit from.
-  * Root: A node that represents the root of the file system.
+  * Root: A node that represents the root of the file manager.
-  * Folder: A node that represents a folder in the file system.
+  * Folder: A node that represents a folder in the file manager.
   * Item: A node that represents a file in the file system.
   * OutputOperater: A class that contains helper functions for console output Usage.